BAWES/ionic-lazy-loading-examples/README.md

 # Lazy Loading Example w/ Ionic 3

+Install the app for a demo on how it works

 ## How lazy loading is implemented

 Every page we add needs to have a `@IonicPage()` decorator added to the top of the page class along with a corresponding `module` class file / `NgModule` in the same folder.